Student – Support Guide FAQs

 UWTSD uses Multi-Functional Devices (MFDs) which all have print, copy and scan functions available in full colour or black and white.

-To use the service you will need your Student ID Card and your University username and password and credit in your print/copy/scan account.
+To use the service you will need your Student ID Card or your University username and password and credit in your print/copy/scan account.
 When logged on to any of the on-campus PCs you will automatically be connected to the Print queue:

 Print, Copy and Scan - University of Wales Trinity Saint David